 By Steve Ellis

-The record floodwaters that inundated Missouri should serve as a stark reminder that storms have become increasingly unpredictable, dangerous and deadly.
-This tragedy highlights the need for Congress to quickly take action and fix the nation’s federal disaster policy.
+West Virginia’s devastating floods are a stark reminder that storms have become increasingly unpredictable, dangerous and deadly.
+This tragedy has highlighted the need for Congress to finally take action and shore up the nation’s disaster policies.

-Steve Ellis is vice president of Taxpayers for Common Sense and a member of the SmarterSafer.org coalition.
+Steve Ellis is vice president of Taxpayers for Common Sense and a member of the SmarterSafer coalition.

 This article was originally published by the Charleston Gazette-Mail on July 5, 2016.